Kevin-Sambuli/user-app/README.md

 # A demo application about the project is hosted on heroku
-## click the link to view tye demo
+## click the link to view the demo

 ## https://users-webapp.herokuapp.com/